 Day 9 Korca – Permet - Gjirokaster (B, D) (195 km)

-We leave Korca after the breakfast.
+We leave Korcha after the breakfast.
 The greenest and the cleanest town in Albania, also known as the “city of roses.”
 The small town of Permet is famous for its folk music and renowned clarinetist Laver Bariu, literature personalities, and the good cooking, especially sweets, the so-called ‘gliko’, or preserves.
 You will be served good wine and raki in Permet and around.
 Today our destination is another UNESCO site in our trip – Gjirokastro.
-In the afternoon we will first accommodate in a hotel, than have a small orientation walk around authentic city streets Tonight we have organized dinner in a traditional Albanian restaurant.
+In the afternoon, we will first accommodate in a hotel, then have a small orientation walk around authentic city streets.
+Tonight, we have organized dinner in a traditional Albanian restaurant.
 Overnight in Gjirokaster.